Koromasilaia, Sierra Leone:

 Week_9

-May 30-June 5: Railings installed and finished, veranda screeded, final painting of classroom furniture, and whitewashing starts in the classrooms.
+May 30-June 5: Railings installed and finished, veranda screeded, final painting of classroom furniture, white washing inside & out, painting starts in classrooms.
+40 fruit trees planted.